 The Corporate Governance and Compensation Committee also establishes compensation arrangements for senior management and administers the granting of stock-based awards to officers and other key employees of the Company and its subsidiaries.
-Two meetings of the Corporate Governance and Compensation Committee were held in 2010.
+The Board of Directors has determined that each of the members of the Corporate Governance and Compensation Committee (Robert Feitler, Tina Chang, Cory L. Nettles and Frederick P. Stratton, Jr.) is "independent," as defined in the current listing standards of the NASDAQ and the SEC rules relating to such committees.
+Two meetings of the Corporate Governance and Compensation Committee were held in 2013.
 The charter of the Corporate Governance and Compensation Committee is available on the Company's website.